binarytrails/ring-for-the-web/Server/Cpp/Bootstrap/README.md

  - Routing for the queries
  - Build a correct response to the request
  - Handling GET request
+ - Compiling the server with the daemon

 ## Working on it
+ - Send a ringID through GET Response
+ - Fix HTTP header Response

+## Todo List
  - Handling POST request

-## Todo List
- - Integrate the daemon the server